 Phoenix Racing and James Finch have put an unsponsored car on the track.
 The team could be interested in that past champions provisional that Busch brings with him.
 Red Bull Racing is another, but there is still no investor to purchase the time.
 Having the champions provisional could help find someone to put some money into the team, but his attitude and behavior could be a turn-off.

 Busch has even attempted to do damage control.
 As soon as he landed in his hometown of Las Vegas for NASCAR Champions Week, he was spreading word that he was seeing a sports psychologist and working on ways to help him better his emotions on and off the track.

 He has won 24 career Cup races and has 15 career pole awards.
 Busch has the talent to drive a car, but the attitude that turns the sponsors away.
 If you notice, Busch rarely made appearances in any Shell/Pennzoil commercials and he never looked like he fit the mold as a spokesman for the company.

 For Penske to give up on and release a driver with this talent, record, and potential says a lot about Busch’s actions and behavior issues.
 The former NASCAR Champion is on a short time line to find a ride in time for the season.
 Busch will definitely have to prove that he has made some serious change before anyone takes him on.
 For him to race and to have any chance of success in the 2012 season, he will need to be signed to his new team in the next two or three weeks at the least.

-Topics: Earnhardt-Ganassi Racing, Joe Gibbs Racing, JTG Daughtery Racing, Kurt Busch, Michael Waltrip Racing, NASCAR Sprint Cup Series, Penske Racing, Phoenix Racing, Red Bull Racing, Richard Childress Racing, Richard Petty Motorsports, Stewart-Haas Racing
+Tags: Earnhardt-Ganassi Racing Joe Gibbs Racing JTG Daughtery Racing Kurt Busch Michael Waltrip Racing NASCAR Sprint Cup Series Penske Racing Phoenix Racing Red Bull Racing Richard Childress Racing Richard Petty Motorsports Stewart-Haas Racing